filipmadej/ibmwatson-nlc-groundtruth-forked-1463406432722/README.md

 Submit comments or ask questions in the [Watson forum](https://developer.ibm.com/answers/smartspace/watson/).
 If [Stack Overflow](http://stackoverflow.com/questions/tagged/ibm-watson) is your preference, we're happy to chat there.

+## Using your own service instance

+While these instructions describe the process of creating a new Natural Language Classifier service instance to use with the tooling, you can also use a pre-existing service instance.
+Please see the file `Using-Your-Own-Service.md` for more information.

 ## Upgrading your app